usethesource/typepal/doc/TypePal/Solver/Solver.md

 * The grammar rules defined in the module
 * The data declarations defined in the module

 It is also possible to create an arbitrary number of (named) of push down stacks in the global store.
-These can be used to represent context information during the collect or solve phase, see [Nested info](Collector#nested-info).
+These can be used to represent context information during the collect or solve phase, see [Nested info]((Collector#nested-info)).

 :::caution
 With the availability of a global store come serious responsibilities.
 Don't overuse it, do not misuse it.